INOX Leisure, PVR zoom on Maharashtra cinema reopening announcement | Business

 - India

-Shares of multiplex operators on Monday were in heavy demand, with INOX Leisure jumping up to 18 per cent after the announcement that cinema halls in Maharashtra will be permitted to operate from October 22.
+Shares of multiplex operators on Monday were in heavy demand, with INOX Leisure closing over 8 percent higher after the announcement that cinema halls in Maharashtra will be permitted to operate from October 22.

 Maharashtra Chief Minister Uddhav Thackeray on Saturday said cinema halls and drama theatres in the state will be permitted to operate from October 22 on the condition that they follow all the protocols required to prevent the spread of coronavirus.